-Samoa; 3 percent belong to the Seventh-day Adventist Church; and 3 percent to the Brethren Church.
+The U.S. government estimates the total population at 11,500 (midyear 2022).
+Approximately 86 percent of the population belong to the EKT, which has historical ties to the Congregational Christian Church and other churches in Samoa; 3 percent belong to the Seventh-day Adventist Church; and 3 percent to the Brethren Church.
 There are small numbers of Catholics, Muslims, Baha'is, Baptists, Jehovah's Witnesses, members of the Assemblies of God, and members of The Church of Jesus Christ of Latter-day Saints.
-According to Boston University's World Religion Database, approximately 95 percent of the population is Christian, 3 percent is atheist or agnostic, and 2 percent is Baha'i.
+According to Boston University's World Religion Database, approximately 95 percent of the population are Christian, 3 percent atheist or agnostic, and 2 percent Baha'i.

 The nine island groups have traditional chiefs, all of whom are members of the EKT.
-Most members of other religious groups are found in Funafuti, the capital, and some Baha'is live on Nanumea Island.
+Most members of other religious groups are found in Funafuti, and some Baha'is live on Nanumea Island.